nandita5305/HackXplore/README.md

-🌌 HackXplore — Find Your Next Hack, Fast
+# 🌌 HackXplore — Discover Hackathons & Internships in One Place

-Tired of hopping from site to site just to find a hackathon?
+**Tired of missing out on exciting hackathons and internships?**
-HackXplore brings them all together — Devfolio, Unstop, DoraHacks, Hack2Skill, Devpost — in one clean, scrollable space.
+**HackXplore** brings them all together — from Devfolio, Unstop, DoraHacks, Hack2Skill, Devpost, and Internshala — so you never miss an opportunity again.

+---

-⚙️ Built With
+## ⚙️ Built With

-🧠 Node.js + Express (Backend & Scraper)
+- 🧠 **Node.js + Express** – Backend API & Scrapers

-💻 HTML, CSS, JS (Frontend – React version coming soon)
+- 💻 **HTML, CSS, JavaScript** – Lightweight frontend *(React version coming soon)*

-🤖 Puppeteer (Web scraping magic)

-✨ Features
-Aggregates hackathons from multiple platforms
+- 🤖 **Puppeteer** – Web scraping from multiple platforms

+---

+## ✨ Features

+- 🔍 Aggregated listings of **hackathons** and **internships**
-Shows platform logos, deadlines, and event details
+- 🖼️ Platform logos, deadlines, duration, and stipends

-Hackathon ↔ Internship toggle (coming soon)

-Clean, beginner-friendly interface
+- 🔁 Toggle switch between Hackathons ↔ Internships
+- 🎯 Clean and focused UI for fast browsing